notosarme/notosarme/README.md

 ### :elf: About Me:
 - Went to school for web & mobile design.
-- Personal interest in game development.
+- Personal interest in game development and small web.
 - Background in interdisciplinary arts.
 - I like learning new things & working within limitations.
-- **Lately:** I've graduated and have been working on moving across Canada.

 ---